febreno/Portifolio/README.md

 # Particles
-The logical animation particles generate radom was ready created but custumized by me
+The logical animation particles generate radom

+was ready created but custumized by me

 # Animations
-This aplication have darkmode with local storage, responsive menu, buttons animations, graphic animate
+This aplication have darkmode with local storage, responsive menu, buttons animations and graphic animate

 # More about
 See professional information about me, I will be